exarobibliologist/Curious-Expedition-OP-Mod/README.md

 ```
 Sanity +50
 Combat Rolls +3
-Pulls out random items from a personal OP Chest every few days - This is the easiest way I've ever seen to overload an inventory!
+Pulls out bags from a personal OP Chest every few days - This is the easiest way I've ever seen to overload an inventory!
 ```

 Items